Escape from Duckov Core Game Mechanics Guide

 3. Crafting and Marking (N key)

-• Item Marking: In the crafting and upgrade interface, press the N key on the materials you need to add a heart icon next to them.
-This is a key mechanism in the game for tracking materials needed for quests or crafting.
+Nkey on the materials you need to add a heart mark next to the item.
+This is a key mechanism in the game for tracking materials needed for quests or crafting. - Dismantle: Many items in the game (such as Rusty Bullets, plastic products) can be dismantled into basic materials (such as Gunpowder) for crafting or quests.

 II.
 Character Status and Growth Mechanics